CHSstudent/Tetris-The-Game/README.md

+# CHS Student fork
+Hello everyone, I am **CHS student** and this is my fork of the project listed below:

 # Tetris-The-Game
 Hello everyone, I am **Kanak Negi** and this is my project which I have created just for free play.